Saint John's University named Tudor Flintham '06 its director of soccer – head coach on Tuesday, Dec. 17, 2024.

 “I am excited and honored to rejoin the Saint John’s community, as well as lead this new era of a historic program like Johnnie Soccer,” Flintham said.
 “Throughout this process I was convinced thoroughly that SJU is committed to this team being not just good, but great.
 I want to thank everyone who was involved in that process who made me feel so welcomed and reassured that our ambitions are fully aligned.”

-Flintham was a two-time MIAC Coach of the Year (2018 and 2022) and the Gusties were ranked No. 1 in the North Region and in the top 20 nationally in each season he was at the helm.
+The two-time MIAC Coach of the Year (2018 and 2022) had his program ranked No. 1 in the North Region and in the top 20 nationally in each season he was at the helm.
 GAC was ranked as high as No. 3 nationally in 2024 and in the top eight in each of the past three seasons.
-Regionally, the Gusties were ranked in 50-consecutive polls and No. 1 39 times.
-The Gusties completed two undefeated regular seasons with two 18-game unbeaten streaks in the last three years
+Flintham’s side was regionally ranked in 50-consecutive polls and No. 1 39 times.
+Something never before achieved in the MIAC.
+The Gusties completed two undefeated regular seasons with two 18-game unbeaten streaks in the last three years.

 GAC posted a 47-6-7 (.842) record in MIAC play and produced 22 All-MIAC honorees, 15 All-Americans, 19 All-Region selections and three MIAC players of the year (offensive or defensive).
 In the classroom, 24 Gusties earned Academic All-District/All-Region honors, seven of which were Academic All-Americans, during his tenure.

-GAC tied for the MIAC regular-season title with an 8-0-2 record and reached the second round of the NCAA Tournament last month with a 16-2-3 mark.
-The Gusties reached the MIAC playoff championship game and the NCAA second round with an 11-4-7 (5-2-3 MIAC) record in 2023.
-In 2022, Gustavus was ranked as high as No. 5 nationally, ended the regular season undefeated and finished with a 15-2-6 (9-0-1 MIAC) record.
-Flintham led the Gusties to an 18-3-1 (9-1-0 MIAC) record and a sweep of both the MIAC’s regular season and playoff titles in just his second season (2019).
+in 2024 GAC won the #1 seed & MIAC regular-season title with an 8-0-2 record and reached the second round of the NCAA Tournament with a 16-2-3 mark.
+They were also ranked #3 nationally.
+In 2023 the Gusties reached the MIAC playoff championship game and the NCAA second round with an 11-4-7 record, while being ranked as high as #5.
+In 2022, Gustavus was ranked #5 nationally, ended the regular season undefeated, went to the NCAA Elite-8, and finished with a 15-2-6 (9-0-1 MIAC) record.
+In 2019 Flintham led the Gusties to an 18-3-1 (9-1-0 MIAC) record and a sweep of both the MIAC’s regular season and playoff titles in just his second season (2019).
+In 2018 Flintham won the MIAC regular-season championship in his first year.

 Flintham was the associate head coach at SJU from 2010-14 and also served as an assistant coach at Saint Benedict from 2012-14.
 The Johnnies totaled a 46-34-11 record (28-16-6 MIAC) with two MIAC Playoff championship game appearances during his five seasons on staff, while the Bennies went 37-13-6 (23-9-1 MIAC) in their three seasons with MIAC regular-season and playoff titles, and an NCAA Tournament appearance in 2013.